erjieyong/Data_Science_Projects/Action_Recognition/README.md

 ## Scope
 In this project, we will attempt to make use of machine learning to showcase the capabilities of computer vision in performing action recognition in 2 areas
-- Action recognition of the entire video content
+- Action recognition of entire video
-- Fall detection of people in the video content
+- Fall detection of people in video

 # Action Recognition of entire video
 ### Business Requirements